Eric-Guo/octopress/source/_posts/2016/2016-05-17-building-a-postfix-satellite-smtp-service-to-avoid-active-mailer-run-in-async.markdown

 echo "body of your email" | mail -s 'mail subject from console' -r 'no-reply@domain.com' guochunzhong@domain.com
 ```

-You may also need `postconf -n` to review postfix configuration.
+You may also need `postconf -n` to review postfix configuration or `postconf -d` to review all setting.

+YOu can also monitor the postfix activity via `tail -f /var/log/syslog`.